bigmadkev/bigmadkev.github.io/content/blog/my-first-hugo.io-post/index.md

 ### Less Hammer
 1. Open regedit as an admin
-1. CTRL+F - Look at Keys only and check Match Whole String Only - git_shell
+1. CTRL+F - Look at Keys only and uncheck Match Whole String Only - git_
 1. point items to correct place example below

 ```registry